 - Attempted Units - include units for all accepted transfer courses and test credits and all TU courses you don't drop by the change of schedule (drop/add) deadline.

 - Completed Units - include accepted transfer courses, test credits, and TU courses with any of the following letter grades (A, B, C, or D) or pass grades (S, PE, PS, or CRD).

 - Uncompleted Units - include all attempted units that were not successfully completed including all of the following grades: AU (Audit), F or FX (Failure), I (Incomplete), NCR (No credit), U (Unsatisfactory), or W (Withdraw).

 - Repeated Courses - If you repeat a passed course, it will only count as completed units once.
 All other attempts will count as uncompleted units.

 - Developmental courses - TU excludes the following courses from the completion rate formula and Maximum Attempted Unit calculations: DVMT (math), DVRD (reading), and DVWR (writing).

 Tips on Avoiding SAP Violations

 - If you officially drop a course before the end of the term’s change of schedule deadline, it will not count as an attempted unit, and will not harm your completion rate.

 - Remember that you reduce your completion rate every time you withdraw from a course after the change of schedule deadline, do not earn a passing grade, audit a course, or repeat a course that you have already passed.

-Aid Disbursement Policy for Repeats of Passed Courses
+Aid Restrictions for Repeat Attempts of Passed Courses